 Equivalent dose (symbol HT) is a dose quantity calculated for individual organs (index T – tissue).
-Equivalent dose is based on the absorbed dose to an organ, adjusted to account for the effectiveness of the type of radiation.
-Equivalent dose is given the symbol HT.
+The equivalent dose is based on the absorbed dose to an organ, adjusted to account for the effectiveness of the type of radiation.
+An equivalent dose is given the symbol HT.
 The SI unit of HT is the sievert (Sv) or but rem (roentgen equivalent man) is still commonly used (1 Sv = 100 rem).
 Unit of sievert was named after the Swedish scientist Rolf Sievert, who did a lot of the early work on dosimetry in radiation therapy.

-As was written, for radiation protection purposes, the absorbed dose is averaged over an organ or tissue, T, and this absorbed dose average is weighted for the radiation quality in terms of the radiation weighting factor, wR, for the type and energy of radiation incident on the body.
-The radiation weighting factor is a dimensionless factor used to determine the equivalent dose from the absorbed dose averaged over a tissue or organ and is based on the type of radiation absorbed.
+As was written, for radiation protection purposes, the absorbed dose is averaged over an organ or tissue, T. This absorbed dose average is weighted for the radiation quality in terms of the radiation weighting factor, wR, for the type and energy of radiation incident on the body.
+The radiation weighting factor is a dimensionless factor used to determine the equivalent dose from the absorbed dose averaged over a tissue or organ based on the type of radiation absorbed.
 The resulting weighted dose was designated as the organ- or tissue equivalent dose:

 From Absorbed Dose to Equivalent Dose

 Note that the sievert is not a physical dose unit.
 For example, an absorbed dose of 1 Gy by alpha particles will lead to an equivalent dose of 20 Sv.
 This may seem to be a paradox.
 It implies that the energy of the incident radiation field in joules has increased by a factor of 20, thereby violating the laws of Conservation of energy.
 However, this is not the case.
-Sievert is derived from the physical quantity absorbed dose, but also takes into account the biological effectiveness of the radiation, which is dependent on the radiation type and energy.
-The radiation weighting factor causes that the sievert cannot be a physical unit.
+Sievert is derived from the physical quantity absorbed dose but also considers the biological effectiveness of the radiation, which is dependent on the radiation type and energy.
+The radiation weighting factor causes the sievert cannot be a physical unit.

 As was written, each type of radiation interacts with matter in a different way and causes different biological damages.
-For example charged particles with high energies can directly ionize atoms.
-On the other hand electrically neutral particles interacts only indirectly, but can also transfer some or all of their energies to the matter.
-It would certainly simplify matters if biological effects of radiation were directly proportional to the absorbed dose.
-Unfortunately, biological effects depend also on the way in which the absorbed dose is distributed along the path of the radiation.
-Studies have shown that alpha and neutron radiation cause greater biological damage for a given energy deposition per kg of tissue than gamma radiation does.
-It was discovered, biological effects of any radiation increases with the linear energy transfer (LET).
-In short, the biological damage from high-LET radiation (alpha particles, protons or neutrons) is much greater than that from low-LET radiation (gamma rays).
-This is because the living tissue can more easily repair damage from radiation that is spread over a large area than that which is concentrated in a small area.
+For example, charged particles with high energies can directly ionize atoms.
+On the other hand, electrically neutral particles interact indirectly but can also transfer some or all of their energies to the matter.
+It would certainly simplify matters if the biological effects of radiation were directly proportional to the absorbed dose.
+Unfortunately, biological effects also depend on how the absorbed dose is distributed along the radiation path.
+Studies have shown that alpha and neutron radiation cause greater biological damage for a given energy deposition per kg of tissue than gamma radiation.
+Biological effects of any radiation increase with the linear energy transfer (LET) were discovered.
+In short, the biological damage from high-LET radiation (alpha particles, protons, or neutrons) is much greater than that from low-LET radiation (gamma rays).
+This is because the living tissue can more easily repair damage from radiation spread over a large area than that concentrated in a small area.
 Because more biological damage is caused for the same physical dose (i.e., the same energy deposited per unit mass of tissue), one gray of alpha or neutron radiation is more harmful than one gray of gamma radiation.
-This fact that radiations of different types (and energies) give different biological effects for the same absorbed dose is described in terms of factors known as the relative biological effectiveness (RBE) and the radiation weighting factor (wR).
+The fact that radiations of different types (and energies) give different biological effects for the same absorbed dose is described in terms of factors known as the relative biological effectiveness (RBE) and the radiation weighting factor (wR).

 Radiation Weighting Factor

-In radiation protection, the radiation weighting factor is a dimensionless factor used to determine the equivalent dose from the absorbed dose averaged over a tissue or organ and is based on the type of radiation absorbed.
-In the past there a similar factor known as quality factor was used for this purpose.
-The radiation weighting factor is an estimate of the effectiveness per unit dose of the given radiation relative a to low-LET standard.
+In radiation protection, the radiation weighting factor is a dimensionless factor used to determine the equivalent dose from the absorbed dose averaged over a tissue or organ.
+It is based on the type of radiation absorbed.
+In the past, a similar factor known as the quality factor was used for this purpose.
+The radiation weighting factor estimates the effectiveness per unit dose of the given radiation relative to a low-LET standard.

-Before 1990, dose-equivalent quantities were defined in terms of a quality factor, Q(L), that was applied to the absorbed dose at a point in order to take into account the differences in the effects of different types of radiation.
+Before 1990, dose-equivalent quantities were defined in terms of a quality factor, Q(L), that was applied to the absorbed dose at a point to take into account the differences in the effects of different types of radiation.
 In its 1990 recommendations, the ICRP introduced a modified concept.
-For radiological protection purposes, the absorbed dose is averaged over an organ or tissue, T, and this absorbed dose average is weighted for the radiation quality in terms of the radiation weighting factor, wR, for the type and energy of radiation incident on the body.
+For radiological protection purposes, the absorbed dose is averaged over an organ or tissue, T. This absorbed dose average is weighted for the radiation quality in terms of the radiation weighting factor, wR, for the type and energy of radiation incident on the body.